When you hear the word ‘Peru’, what comes to mind?

 Peru’s Amazon region draws visitors from all over the world seeking rare encounters with remarkable endangered species like the giant Amazon river turtle, the Amazon manatee, pink river dolphins, the giant river otter, the black cayman and the world’s largest freshwater fish species – the paiche.

 There’s so much more to Peru than Machu Picchu.
 If you’re planning a Peru adventure of any kind, your ATAS accredited travel agent can work with you to create the perfect experience from the moment you leave home.
-Travel confident that you have an ATAS accredited travel agent in your corner.
+Travel confident that you have an ATAS accredited travel agent in your corner so that you can enjoy your holiday headache-free.

 After all, without one, you’re on your own.